yqz5514/Final-Project-Group/Code/readme.md

 * model_interpret.py: this code interprets the model using the test data.
 The model and test data must be downloaded/created for this file to run.

 The EDA.py file may be run regardless of order.
+Post-hoc.py should be run after generating test data predictions (running model_test.py).